 Sabharwal earned his medical degree at Maulana Azad Medical College in India.
-He completed a residency in general surgery at Mercy Health Â¬â St. Elizabeth Youngstown Hospital and a residency in orthopedics at the University of British Columbia.
-He then completed fellowships in clinical orthopedics at Boston University School of Medicine, in pediatric orthopedics at Children’s Hospital Los Angeles and in pediatric orthopedics at Shriners for Children Medical Center.
+He completed a residency in general surgery at Mercy Health – St. Elizabeth Youngstown Hospital and a residency in orthopedics at the University of British Columbia.
+He then completed fellowships in clinical orthopedics at Boston University School of Medicine, pediatric orthopedics at Children’s Hospital Los Angeles and pediatric orthopedics at Shriners Hospitals for Children.
 He also completed a fellowship in limb lengthening and reconstruction at the International Center for Limb Lengthening.

 Prior to joining UCSF, Sabharwal served as the chief of pediatric orthopedics at Rutgers New Jersey Medical School, where he was a professor of orthopedics and the residency program director.
 He also earned a master of public health degree at Rutgers.